advasileva/java-benchmarks/README.md

 Where: Benchmark `B` (`className.methodName`) was measured in the `M` mode the number of times `I`.
 We got the result `S` with the error `E` in units of measurement `U`.
 The measurement lasted time `T`

-For example, in the first measurement, the throughput of the `Instantiation.measureWith` function is `35479,436 ± 3843,144` operations per second.
+For example, in the first measurement, the execution time of the `Instantiation.measureWith` function is `3,714 ± 0,246` seconds per operation.
-The declared accuracy of the tool is `99.9%`, so with a probability of `0.999`, the actual throughput is in the interval `(35479,436 - 3843,144; 35479,436 + 3843,144)` ops/s.
+The declared accuracy of the tool is `99.9%`, so with a probability of `0.999`, the actual execution time is in the interval `(3,714 - 0,246; 3,714 + 0,246)` s/ops.
 Of course, it depends on a lot of parameters, and other conditions will lead to different results.